YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/local_deployment.md

 The service will start listening on `http://localhost:8081/` for incoming requests.

 ## Start Messaging Microservice

+Wait until the Config and Discover servers get started and then launch the Messaging microservice.

 1. Start the messaging microservice:
     ```shell